tamsky/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 Enter the Development Shell
 ---------------------------

-The final step is to start the development shell.
+The final step is to start the development shells.
 To do this, run the following command from inside the cloned repository::

+   #first, the vcsserver
+   cd ~/rhodecode-vcsserver
+   nix-shell

+   # then enterprise sources
    cd ~/rhodecode-enterprise-ce
    nix-shell